 A DMG STA for which dot11OCBActivated is true may transmit SSW frames as described in 10.42.6 (Beamforming in DTI) outside the context of a BSS.
-The DMG STA shall set the OCB Mode field to 1 when the STA performs beamforming training with the SSW frame outside of the context of a BSS.
+The DMG STA shall set the OCB subfield to 1 in the SSW frames during beamforming training outside of the context of a BSS.

 References